yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 26 what is software usability?

-## 26.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is software usability? generate professional detailed explanation
+## 26.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is software usability? generate professional detailed explanation

 Here is a detailed explanation of software usability: